Blueliv/logstash-input-blueliv/README.md

+# This repositoy is deprecated and has been archived.
+Please contact customer support if you need help.
+Thanks

 # Logstash Input Plugin by Blueliv

 This is an input plugin for [Logstash](https://github.com/elasticsearch/logstash) created and maintained by Blueliv (community@blueliv.com), that allows to access Blueliv's Cyber-Threat Intelligence feeds, such as Crime Servers and Bot IPs.